-To use a custom signup form on your website that transmits subscriber data to your Mailchimp list, you'll need to add some Mailchimp information to your form code.
-You'll locate the form action, user ID, list ID, and input name elements in your hosted Mailchimp form, and insert them into the form you host on your website.
+To use a custom signup form on your website that transmits subscriber data to your Mailchimp audience, you'll need to add some Mailchimp information to your form code.
+You'll locate the form action, user ID, audience ID, and input name elements in your hosted Mailchimp form, and insert them into the form you host on your website.

 This is an advanced feature and is recommended for users familiar with custom coding.
 Contact your developer, or hire a Mailchimp Expert if you need assistance.

-- Paste the Signup form URL into the address bar of a new browser tab or window and press Enter.
+Paste the Signup form URL into the address bar of a new browser tab or window.

-- Right-click (Windows) or control+click (Mac) anywhere on the page and choose View Page Source from the drop-down menu.
+Right-click (Windows) or control+click (Mac) anywhere on the page and choose View Page Source from the drop-down.